Rattlesnake Detection

 How does it work?

-National Canine Facility Teams arrive on location and conduct an initial sweep of the entire property to identify possible areas that need further investigation.
-The canine teams are used to help narrow down the location of rattlesnakes that are most likely not visible to on-foot hunters.
+National Canine Facility K9 Teams arrive on location and conduct an initial sweep of the entire property to identify possible areas that need further investigation.
+The canine teams are used to help narrow down the location of rattlesnakes that are most likely not visible to on-foot hunters or are in atypical habitats.
 The canines work to pinpoint the location of the snake to within approximately 10-20 feet, after which the snake is removed by the handler and the canine is safely rewarded for a job well done.

-This is particularly effective and efficient on large properties with difficult terrain features.
+This is particularly effective and efficient on large properties and acreages with difficult terrain features, such as livestock operations, paddocks, film sets, event venues and personal residences.

 Read this Example from 2024 Deployments